bardenstein/bardenstein.github.io/index.md

-Welcome to my site.
 I am passionate about leveraging technology and building user-centric products to solve important, real-world problems that impact our democracy: securing our government, institutions, people, and information.
 I love to read about and discuss the intersection of technology, security, privacy, policy, and geopolitics.

 Simple websites are the perfect intersection of minimal design & maximum security.